saint2706/Solutions-to-30-Days-Of-Python/Day_30_Web_Scraping/README.md

 This is an incredibly powerful tool for a business analyst, allowing you to gather competitive intelligence, track news sentiment, collect product prices, and much more.

+## 📦 Working Offline

+If you do not have internet access, you can still explore the examples in this lesson.
+The folder now includes a curated `presidents.csv` (and matching `presidents.json`) containing a snapshot of key columns—number, name, party, term dates, and vice presidents—for every U.S. president through Joe Biden.
+The exercise scripts will look for this local file first, so you can experiment with parsing and analysis even when the Wikipedia page is unavailable.
+When a connection is available you can still re-run the scraper to refresh the dataset.

 **A VERY IMPORTANT NOTE ON ETHICS AND LEGALITY:**

 * **Check `robots.txt`:** Always check a website's `robots.txt` file (e.g., `https://example.com/robots.txt`) to see which parts of the site you are allowed to scrape.
 Respect the rules.